-KATHLEEN M. SHANAHAN is currently Chief Executive Officer of Turtle & Hughes, Inc., a private, certified womenowned business, which services the industrial, construction, commercial, electrical contracting, export and utility markets.
-Ms. Shanahan joined the Board of Directors of HireQuest (NASDAQ:HQI) in 2019 and currently serves on the Audit Committee.
+KATHLEEN M. SHANAHAN is currently Chief Executive Officer of Turtle & Hughes, Inc., a private, certified women-owned business, which services the industrial, construction, commercial, electrical contracting, export and utility markets.
+Ms. Shanahan joined the Board of Directors of HireQuest (NASDAQ:HQI) in 2019 and currently serves on the Audit Committee and Chair of the Nom/Governance Committee.
 Ms. Shanahan has served as Chair of Ground Works Solutions (previously known as URETEK Holdings, Inc.), which provides foundation lifting and soil stabilization solutions, since 2011 and previously also served as Chief Executive Officer from 2011-2016.
 Ms. Shanahan also previously served as the Chair and Chief Executive Officer of WRS Infrastructure & Environment, Inc. (d/b/a WRScompass), an environmental engineering and civil construction company, as a member of the Board of Directors and Audit Committee of TRC Companies, Inc. (NYSE:TRR) from 2015-2017, and as a member of the Board of Directors and Chair of the Executive Compensation Committee of WCI Communities, Inc. (NYSE:WCI) from 2004-2007.
-Additionally, Ms. Shanahan has held numerous positions in government and public policy, having served on the campaigns and administrations as Chief of Staff for Florida Governor Jeb Bush and for Vice Presidentelect Dick Cheney; Deputy Secretary of the California Trade and Commerce Agency for California Governor Pete Wilson; special assistant to Vice President George H.W.
+Additionally, Ms. Shanahan has held numerous positions in government and public policy, having served on the campaigns and administrations as Chief of Staff for Florida Governor Jeb Bush and for Vice President Dick Cheney; Deputy Secretary of the California Trade and Commerce Agency for California Governor Pete Wilson; special assistant to Vice President George H.W.
 Bush; and as staff assistant on President Ronald W. Reagan's National Security Council.
-Ms. Shanahan currently serves on the boards of several private companies, including Lumia Analytics, ALLOY, and Tampa General Hospital.
+Ms. Shanahan currently serves on the boards of several private companies, including FRP, Lumia Analytics, and Alloy, formerly known as PRISM.
 Ms. Shanahan is a member of Women Corporate Directors and the International Women's forum.
-Ms. Shanahan previously served on the board of TerraSea Environmental Solutions LLC, one of the Company's previous joint ventures.
-She received a M.B.A. in Executive Business Administration from New York University's Leonard N. Stern School of Business and a B.A. in Nutrition Biochemistry and Economics from the University of California.
-San Diego.
+Ms. Shanahan previously served on the board of TerraSea Environmental Solutions LLC, one of the Company's previous joint ventures and Tampa Bay General Hospital.
+She received a Masters of Business Administration in Executive Business Administration from New York University's Leonard N. Stern School of Business and a Bachelor of Arts Degree in Nutrition Biochemistry and Economics from the University of California, San Diego.

-Key Qualifications and Skills: Ms. Shanahan has served in various executive and operational positions, and most recently has significant experience as Chair and Chief Executive Officer of a company engaged in geotechnical construction and government contracting.
+Ms. Shanahan has served in various executive and operational positions, and most recently has significant experience as Chair and Chief Executive Officer of a company engaged in geotechnical construction and government contracting.
 She has prior service on private and public boards, including membership on various Audit and Compensation Committees.
 Ms. Shanahan possesses extensive skills in development, leadership and management of environmental remediation, geotechnical and civil construction operations.
 She also has expertise in public policy and public affairs matters, involving advisory, communication, development and implementation strategies.